 Emma: 3 strategies to prepare for exams, from someone who hasn’t got time

-Emma is currently studying a Bachelor of Arts and Bachelor of Business (Journalism), and working in online marketing.
+Emma is currently studying a Bachelor of Arts and Bachelor of Business (Journalism), and hopes to work in the journalism industry.
 She loves art, travelling, and her German Shepard, Colin.

 Preparing for exams can seem like a daunting task, especially when your calendar is so full of commitments you have to schedule in lunch so you remember to eat.